- About

 - INFO 2450: Communication and Technology – This course introduces students to the behavioral aspects of Information Science.
 It examines several approaches to understanding technology and its role in human behavior and society.

-- INFO 2950: Introduction to Data Science – This course teaches basic mathematical methods for information science, with applications to data science.
+INFO 2950: Introduction to Data Science with Python – This course teaches basic mathematical methods for information science, with applications to data science using the Python programming language.